Reading Schemes

 At Deanery CE Primary School, reading is at the heart of our learning.
 We know that a love of reading is the biggest indicator of future academic success and believe that one of the most important gifts we can give a child is the power to read and share books.
 When a child learns to read, a new world opens up and children move quickly from learning to read to reading to learn.

-Our approach and commitment to reading is the same across the school, we use Little Wandle as our phonics scheme and in Reception to Year 2 use the Little Wandle reading books to accompany the phonics teaching.
+Our approach and commitment to reading is the same across the school, we use Little Wandle as our phonics scheme and the appropriate reading books to accompany the phonics teaching.

 In each year group as the age and stage of the reader changes the frequency and the way in which books are allocated differs.
 The following details the process for each year group.